-Reports of school district quality should provide accurate reflections of school district, staff and student achievement.
+Reports of school district quality should provide accurate reflections of district, staff and student achievement.
 Publication of district and school report cards must be accurate, fair and credible.
 Reports should be communicated to the public in a clear and concise manner.

-- Makes the overall rating on the state report card a meaningful indicator of the quality of a school district. - Provides school districts with an appropriate amount of time to inform parents, students, staff and communities about changes to assessments and report card standards. - Includes cohort graduation rates of students four and six years after entering the ninth-grade cohort group. - Ensures the graduation rate as computed by the Ohio Department of Education does not penalize districts for allowing students with disabilities additional time to complete graduation requirements as stated in federal requirements. - •ELIMINATES THE USE OF A STATE REPORT CARD FOR SCHOOLS AND THE CURRENT 1-5 STAR SCALE OR THE A-F LETTER GRADE RATING SYSTEM. - REPLACES THE CURRENT SYSTEM WITH AN ACCOUNTABILITY SYSTEM THAT IS A MEANINGFUL INDICATOR OF THE QUALITY OF A SCHOOL DISTRICT, A HOLISTIC REPRESENTATION OF THE EFFORTS WITHIN THE DISTRICT TO DEVELOP THE WHOLE CHILD. - DOES NOT HAVE A NEGATIVE IMPACT ON PUBLIC SCHOOL DISTRICTS. - PROVIDES A REFLECTION OF THE GROWTH, IMPROVEMENTS AND OPPORTUNTIES IN EACH SCHOOL.
+- Makes the overall rating on the state report card a meaningful indicator of the quality of a school district. - Provides school districts with an appropriate amount of time to inform parents, students, staff and communities about changes to assessments and report card standards. - Includes cohort graduation rates of students four and six years after entering the ninthgrade cohort group. - Ensures the graduation rate as computed by the Ohio Department of Education does not penalize districts for allowing students with disabilities additional time to complete graduation requirements as stated in federal requirements. - ALLOWS STUDENTS WITH DISABILITIES ON AN IEP WHO HAVE MET ALL GRADUATION REQUIREMENTS AND WHO WISH TO CONTINUE THEIR EDUCATION (DEFER THEIR DIPLOMA) TO COUNT AS A GRADUATE USING THE GRADUATION RATE FORMULA FOR THEIR SCHOOL AND DISTRICT. - ALLOWS STUDENTS WITH DISABILITIES ON AN IEP WHO CONTINUE THEIR EDUCATION (DEFER THEIR DIPLOMA) TO MAINTAIN ALL SUPPORTS PROVIDED BY FEDERAL LAW. - Moves toward a varied system of assessments that allows students to demonstrate academic competency and mastery in ways beyond state standardized tests. - Replaces the current system with an accountability system that is a meaningful indicator of the quality of a school district, a holistic representation of the efforts within the district to develop the whole child.